3 Card Poker

-- Choose to fold (losing all bets) or raise (matching the ante)
+- Choose to fold (losing all your bets made already) or make the Play bet (matching the ante)

-If you raise (by matching the size of the ante), then you must compare your hand to the dealers to see if you get paid.
+If you fold you will lose your ante and your Pair Plus bet (if you made it).
+If you Play (by matching the size of the ante), then you move on to compare your hand to the dealers to see if you get paid.

-The dealer must hold a queen-high or better to qualify.
+The dealer must hold a queen-high or better, though, to qualify.

-- If the dealer does not qualify the player receives 1:1 on his ante and is returned his raise bet.
+- If the dealer does not qualify the player receives 1:1 on his ante and is returned his or her Play bet.

-- If the dealer qualifies and the player wins, the player receives 1:1 on both the ante and raise bet.
+- If the dealer qualifies and the player wins, the player receives 1:1 on both the Ante and Play bet.

 - If the dealer qualifies and the player loses, the player loses both bets.